djimenezsanchez/NaroNet/README.md

 | image_2.tiff | None  | Y |
 | ... | ... | ... |

 * Patient_to_Image.xlsx (optional) can be utilized in case more than one image is available per subject.
 When this file exists, our method creates subject graphs with more than one image on them.
 In column 'Image_Names' each row specifies one image.
 In 'Subject_Name' each row specifies one subject, meaning that when two or more rows have the same subject identifier it will join images into one disjoint graph.
+Please notice that when this file exists, you should change 'Image_Names' column in 'Image_Labels.xlsx' with the new subject names (e.g., change 'image_1.tiff' with 'subject_1').

 | Image_Name | Subject_Name |
 | :-- | :-:|